-In addition to regularly scheduled “office hours” in our co-work space, we are pleased to offer the following learning opportunities in 2019 (all sessions are FREE!)
+In addition to regularly scheduled “office hours” in our co-work space, we are pleased to offer the following public learning opportunities in 2020 (all sessions are FREE!)

 Governance is that pesky word that we all throw around when we try to explain how our boards function...or how we want them to function.
 De-mystify governance and find out how to promote and support it in your own organizations.
 Participants will learn: Core roles and responsibilities of the full board and individual board members; Board member recruitment strategies; Benefits of a diverse board; Strategies for managing the relationship between staff and board members, and: Keys to success in board decision making and problem solving.